-March 14, 2022
+March 8, 2023

-The Audit and Finance Committee 200 W Cesar Chavez St Ste 200 Austin, Texas 78701
+Audit and Finance Committee of the City of Austin 301 W. Second Street Austin, Texas, 78701

-Dear Audit and Finance Committee,
+Dear Audit and Finance Committee:

-We have performed an audit of the basic financial statements of the City of Austin, Texas (the "City") as of and for the year ended September 30, 2021, in accordance with auditing standards generally accepted in the United States of America ("generally accepted auditing standards") and the Standards applicable to financial audits contained in Government Auditing Standards ("GAS") and have issued our report thereon dated March 14, 2022.
+We have performed an audit of the financial statements of the City of Austin, Texas] (the "City") as of and for the year ended September 30, 2022 (the "financial statements"), in accordance with auditing standards generally accepted in the United States of America ("generally accepted auditing standards") and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States (Government Auditing Standards) and have issued our report thereon dated March 8, 2023, which included an emphasis of matter paragraph related to the implementation of Governmental Accounting Standards Board Statement No. 87, Leases.